microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

     _Deploying the cluster_

-1. Click **Resource groups** in the ribbon on the left.
-Then click the resource group created for the cluster.
+1. Select **Resource groups** in the ribbon on the left.
+Then select the resource group created for the cluster.

     ![Opening the resource group](Images/open-cluster-resource-group.png)

     _Opening the resource group_

-1. Wait until "Deploying" changes to "Succeeded," indicating that the cluster has been successfully deployed.
-(You can click the **Refresh** button at the top of the blade to refresh the deployment status.)
+1. Wait until *Deploying* changes to *Succeeded*, indicating that the cluster has been successfully deployed.
+(You can select the **Refresh** button at the top of the blade to refresh the deployment status.)
 It generally takes about five minutes for the deployment to complete for a cluster with a single worker node, and more for clusters containing more nodes.

     ![Successful deployment](Images/deployment-succeeded.png)